 I put my almonds and sesame seeds in a blender.
 If the flax seed I have is not ground, I add that in the blender also.
 Next I add the oat bran, wheat germ, and the seeds together, mixing them really well.
 Then all I need to do is mix the pre-measured oatmeal with this mixture.

 Making the sauce is easy.
 I put all the ingredients into a kettle and heat until the butter is melted.
-I love my new (for Christmas) Pioneer Woman cookware.
+My Pioneer Woman cookware is a favorite.
 It is really lightweight and is dishwasher and oven safe.
-It doesn’t stick so it’s easy to clean as well.
+Nor does it stick, so it’s easy to clean as well.
 [No, I’m not getting paid for this advertisement.
 I have searched high and low for a lightweight, easy to clean, easy to use, dishwasher safe and oven proof cookware, and I finally found it.
 I know a good thing when I use it.]

 Spread the granola onto a tray and sprinkle with cinnamon (unless you’d rather skip the cinnamon).
 Put the trays into the oven and bake.